patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/brand-voice-and-tone.md

 ---
-title: Brand voice and tone
+id: Brand voice and tone
 section: content
-hideTOC: true
-showTitle: true
 ---

 In a business context, brand is the identity of a company that people recognize based on an emotional and psychological connection as well as factual information.